KirstensGitHub/predicting_attention/README.md

 - run the experiment (`./experiment`)
 - analyze the resulting data (`./analysis`)

-The anonmyzed dataset is publicly available at [LINK HERE]
+The anonmyzed dataset from these experiments are publicly available at [LINK HERE]

+The full published research article is publicly available at [LINK]